Stylite: Simeon Stylites and his contemporaries

 In 423, Simeon Stylites the Elder took up his abode on the top of a pillar.
-Critics have recalled a passage in Lucian (De Syria Dea, chapters 28 and 29) which speaks of a high column at Hierapolis Bambyce to the top of which a man ascended twice a year and spent a week in converse with the gods, but according to Herbert Thurston, an English priest of the Roman Catholic Church, scholars think it unlikely that Simeon had derived any suggestion from this pagan custom, which had died out before his time.
+Critics have recalled a passage in Lucian (De Syria Dea, chapters 28 and 29) which speaks of a high column at Hierapolis Bambyce to the top of which a man ascended twice a year and spent a week in converse with the gods, but according to Herbert Thurston writing in the Catholic Encyclopedia, scholars think it unlikely that Simeon had derived any suggestion from this pagan custom, which had died out before his time.

 In any case, Simeon had a continuous series of imitators, particularly in Syria and Palestine.
 Daniel the Stylite may have been the first of these, for he had been a disciple of Simeon and began his rigorous way of life shortly after his master died.
 Daniel was a Syrian by birth but he established himself near Constantinople, where he was visited by both the Emperor Leo II and the Emperor Zeno.
 Simeon the Younger, like his namesake, lived near Antioch; he died in 596 and had for a contemporary a hardly less famous Stylite, Saint Alypius, whose pillar had been erected near Hadrianopolis in Paphlagonia.
 In the legend, Alypius, after standing upright for 53 years, found his feet no longer able to support him, but instead of descending from his pillar lay down on his side and spent the remaining fourteen years of his life in that position.
 Roger Collins, in his Early Medieval Europe, tells that, in some cases, two or more pillar saints of differing theological viewpoints could find themselves within calling distance of each other and would argue with one another from their columns.